javitorres/datalakeStudio/README.md

 ```

-Also, docker-compose will get the credentials in .aws for AWS access
+Also, docker-compose will get the credentials in .aws for AWS access.

 If you want to use remote database, copy your pgpass file to the server folder. pgpass is a file with the following format:

 ```
 hostname:port:database:username:password
 ```

 # Usage

 ## Load data